pietrostucchi/data_analytics_portfolio/SQL/README.md

 * player.csv
 * team.csv

-The schema of the relationships between these four tables at this [LucidChart link](https://lucid.app/lucidchart/4207f1c5-49cd-4c6c-b0ab-6ec904dbedef/edit?viewport_loc=-934%2C-186%2C1813%2C743%2C0_0&invitationId=inv_3523cced-c79f-4438-87cd-ba59a218d87a).
+The schema of the relationships between these four tables can be consulted at this [LucidChart link](https://lucid.app/lucidchart/4207f1c5-49cd-4c6c-b0ab-6ec904dbedef/edit?viewport_loc=-934%2C-186%2C1813%2C743%2C0_0&invitationId=inv_3523cced-c79f-4438-87cd-ba59a218d87a).

-Instead, the entire database is public and can be found on [Kaggle](https://www.kaggle.com/datasets/hugomathien/soccer).
+On the other hand, the entire database is public and can be found on [Kaggle](https://www.kaggle.com/datasets/hugomathien/soccer).

 I made this project uploading the csv files on Google BigQuery.